Most dangerous drivers in US

 Zutobi

-We all want to avoid dangerous drivers, but what makes a driver dangerous?
+The question that intrigues us all is, what defines a dangerous driver?
 Is it new drivers learning to drive, or seasoned drivers?
 To find out, we analyzed US road traffic accident data to create profiles of what a dangerous driver looks like – from their age and gender, to where they live.

 Which gender is most likely to be involved in an accident?